dotnet/MobileBlazorBindings/Readme.md

-# Experimental Mobile Blazor Bindings
+# Experimental Mobile Blazor Bindings - ARCHIVED

+**Please see https://github.com/dotnet/MobileBlazorBindings/issues/480 for the archival announcement and where to go from here.**

+---

+---

 ## Getting Started